emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 .. _emcc-o-target:

 ``-o <target>``
-  The ``target`` file name extension defines the output type to be generated:
+  When linking an executable, the ``target`` file name extension defines the output type to be generated:

     - <name> **.js** : JavaScript (+ separate **<name>.wasm** file if emitting WebAssembly). (default)
     - <name> **.mjs** : ES6 JavaScript module (+ separate **<name>.wasm** file if emitting WebAssembly).
     - <name> **.html** : HTML + separate JavaScript file (**<name>.js**; + separate **<name>.wasm** file if emitting WebAssembly).
-    - <name> **.bc** : LLVM bitcode.
-    - <name> **.o** : WebAssembly object file (unless -flto is used in which case it will be in LLVM bitcode format).
     - <name> **.wasm** : WebAssembly without JavaScript support code ("standalone wasm"; this enables ``STANDALONE_WASM``).

+  These rules only apply when linking.
+When compiling to object code (See `-c` below) the name of the output file is irrelevant.

   .. note:: If ``--memory-init-file`` is used, a **.mem** file will be created in addition to the generated **.js** and/or **.html** file.

 .. _emcc-c:

 ``-c``
-  Tells *emcc* to generate LLVM bitcode (which can then be linked with other bitcode files), instead of compiling all the way to JavaScript.
+  Tells *emcc* to emit an object file which can then be linked with other object files to produce an executable.

 ``--output_eol windows|linux``
   Specifies the line ending to generate for the text files that are outputted.
 If "--output_eol windows" is passed, the final output files will have Windows \r\n line endings in them.
 With "--output_eol linux", the final generated files will be written with Unix \n line endings.

 ``--cflags``
-  Prints out the flags ``emcc`` would pass to ``clang`` to compile source code to object/bitcode form.
+  Prints out the flags ``emcc`` would pass to ``clang`` to compile source code to object form.
 You can use this to invoke clang yourself, and then run ``emcc`` on those outputs just for the final linking+conversion to JS.

 .. _emcc-environment-variables: